 Our compensation committee is responsible for the executive compensation programs for our executive officers and reports to our board of directors on its discussions, decisions and other actions.
 Typically, our Chief Executive Officer makes recommendations to our compensation committee, often attends committee meetings and is involved in the determination of compensation for the respective executive officers who report to him, except that our Chief Executive Officer does not make recommendations as to his own compensation.
 Our Chief Executive Officer makes recommendations to our compensation committee regarding short- and long-term compensation for all executive officers (other than himself) based on our results, an individual executive officer's contribution toward these results and performance toward individual goal achievement.
 Our compensation committee then reviews the recommendations and other data.
-Prior to the effectiveness of our initial public offering, our compensation committee then made recommendations to our board of directors with respect to each executive officer, including our Chief Executive Officer, as well as with respect to each individual compensation component.
-Beginning with the effectiveness of our initial public offering, our compensation committee makes decisions as to total compensation for each executive officer, although it may instead, in its discretion, make recommendations to our board of directors regarding executive compensation.
+Our compensation committee makes decisions as to total compensation for each executive officer, although it may instead, in its discretion, make recommendations to our board of directors regarding executive compensation for its approval.

 Our compensation committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the establishment of our compensation programs and related policies.
-In 2017, our compensation committee retained Radford, an independent compensation consultant, to provide it with information, recommendations and other advice relating to executive compensation on an ongoing basis.
-Accordingly, Radford now serves at the discretion of our compensation committee.
-Our compensation committee engaged Radford to assist in developing an appropriate group of peer companies to help us determine the appropriate level of overall compensation for our executive officers, as well as assess each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers is competitive and fair.
+Since 2017, our compensation committee has retained Radford, an independent compensation consultant, to provide it with information, recommendations and other advice relating to executive compensation on an ongoing basis.
+Radford serves at the discretion of our compensation committee.
+As part of its engagement, Radford assists our compensation committee in developing an appropriate group of peer companies to help us determine the appropriate level of overall compensation for our executive officers, as well as assess each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers is competitive and fair.

-Our named executive officers for 2017, which consist of our principal executive officer and the next three most highly compensated executive officers, are:
+Our named executive officers for 2018, which consist of our principal executive officer and the next three most highly compensated executive officers, are:

-- Rvan J. Watts, Ph.D., President, Chief Executive Officer and Director; - Alexander O. Schuth, M.D., Chief Operating Officer and Secretary; - Steve E. Krognes, Chief Financial Officer and Treasurer; and - Carole Ho, M.D., Chief Medical Officer.
+- Ryan J. Watts, Ph.D., President, Chief Executive Officer and Director; - Alexander O. Schuth, M.D., Chief Operating Officer and Secretary; - Steve E. Krognes, Chief Financial Officer and Treasurer; and - Carole Ho, M.D., Chief Medical Officer.